cecyc/zero-to-api-hero/README.md

 ####Oauth 1.0 call

-This call requires Oauth 1.0 HMAC-SHA1.
+This call to the Twitter API requires Oauth 1.0 HMAC-SHA1.
 Try using POSTMAN to make this call (you must sign up for a Twitter API key).

 Base url: `https://api.twitter.com/1.1/users/show.json?`

 Params: `screen_name=USERNAME`

 Using the Authorization builder, pass in your consumer key and secret.
 Timestamp, nonce, and version should be selected / pre-populated.
-Make sure "encode Oauth signature" is checked.
+Make sure "encode oauth signature" is checked.
 Click on "update request" to populate this info into the call.

+####Oauth Rails example

+* [Sample app](https://github.com/cecyc/sample-cio-app) using Context.IO API to test authenticating a user with OAuth.

 ###Tools for testing / debugging